Circuit Breakers & Retries

 2. The Bulkhead Pattern

-When the Titanic hit the iceberg, it sank because water flowed from one compartment to another.
-The Bulkhead Pattern isolates failures.
+When the Titanic hit the iceberg, it sank because water flowed freely from one compartment to another.
+The Bulkhead Pattern enforces strict resource isolation so that a failure in one subsystem cannot drain the resources of another.

-• Thread Pools: Instead of one shared thread pool for all requests, assign a dedicated pool for each downstream service.
+• Instead of one massive, shared thread pool for all incoming API requests, assign a dedicated, fixed-size thread pool for each specific downstream dependency.

 3. Retries & The Thundering Herd